 - 9. Author's purpose and craft: listening, speaking, reading, writing, and thinking using multiple texts.
 The student uses critical inquiry to analyze the authors' choices and how they influence and communicate meaning within a variety of texts.
 The student analyzes and applies author's craft purposefully in order to develop his or her own products and performances.
-The student is expected to: - A. discuss with adult assistance the author's purpose for writing text; - B. discuss with adult assistance how the use of text structure contributes to the author's purpose: - discuss with adult assistance the author's use of print and graphic features to achieve specific purposes; - D. discuss with adult assistance how the author uses words that help the reader visualize; and - E. listen to and experience first- and third-person texts. - 10.
+The student is expected to: - A. discuss with adult assistance the author's purpose for writing texts; - B. discuss with adult assistance how the use of text structure contributes to the author's purpose; - discuss with adult assistance the author's use of print and graphic features to achieve specific purposes; - D. discuss with adult assistance how the author uses words that help the reader visualize; and - E. listen to and experience first- and third-person texts. - 10.
 Composition: listening, speaking, reading, writing, and thinking using multiple texts-writing process.
 The student uses the writing process recursively to compose multiple texts that are legible and uses appropriate conventions.
-The student is expected to: - A. plan by generating ideas for writing through class discussions and drawings; - B. develop drafts in oral, pictorial, or written form by organizing ideas; - C. revise drafts by adding details in pictures or words; - D. edit drafts with adult assistance using standard English conventions, including: - i. complete sentences; - ii vorbo - iii. singular and plural nouns; - iv. adjectives, including articles; - v. prepositions - vi. pronouns, including subjective, objective, and possessive cases; - vii. capitalization of the first letter in a sentence and name; - viii. punctuation marks at the end of declarative sentences; and - ix. correct spelling of words with grade-appropriate orthographic patterns and rules and high-frequency words; and - E. share writing. - 11.
+The student is expected to: - A. plan by generating ideas for writing through class discussions and drawings; - B. develop drafts in oral, pictorial, or written form by organizing ideas; - c. revise drafts by adding details in pictures or words; - D. edit drafts with adult assistance using standard Spanish conventions, including: - complete sentences; - ii. verbs, including the difference between ser and estar; - iii. singular and plural nouns, including gender-specific articles; - iv. adjectives, including articles; - v. prepositions - vi. pronouns, including personal, and the difference in the use of formal pronoun usted and informal pronoun tú; - vii. capitalization of the first letter in a sentence and names; - viii. punctuation marks at the end of declarative sentences; and - ix. correct spelling of words with grade-appropriate orthographic patterns and rules; and - E. share writing. - 11.
 Composition: listening, speaking, reading, writing, and thinking using multiple texts--genres.
 The student uses genre characteristics and craft to compose multiple texts that are meaningful.
 The student is expected to: - A. dictate or compose literary texts, including personal narratives; and - B. dictate or compose informational texts. - 12.
 Inquiry and research: listening, speaking, reading, writing, and thinking using multiple texts.
 The student engages in both short-term and sustained recursive inquiry processes for a variety of purposes.
 The student is expected to: - A. generate questions for formal and informal inquiry with adult assistance; - B. develop and follow a research plan with adult assistance; - C. gather information from a variety of sources with adult assistance; - D. demonstrate understanding of information gathered with adult assistance; and - E. use an appropriate mode of delivery, whether written, oral, or multimodal, to present results.